 The resolution comes at a critical moment as the threats of the climate crisis and global biodiversity loss accelerate.
 While the motion is not legally binding, it will urgently push countries, leaders, and policymakers to make changes that will positively impact the environment and human well-being.

 On Friday, October 8th, 2021, the United Nations Human Rights Council based in Geneva, Switzerland, adopted the resolution stating that all humans have a right to a sustainable, clean, healthy, and safe planet for the first time.
 The motion passed with 43 votes in favor and none against.
 Abstentions came from China, India, Japan, and Russia.

-The measure was proposed by 22 countries including Costa Rica, Finland, Germany, Morocco, North Macedonia, Slovenia, and Switzerland.
+This first measure was proposed by 22 countries, including Costa Rica, Finland, Germany, Morocco, North Macedonia, Slovenia, and Switzerland.
 Island nations like Fiji and the Maldives were also initial backers as they are especially vulnerable to the climate crisis due to rising ocean levels.

-Michelle Bachelet, the former President of Chile and now the United Nations High Commissioner for Human Rights in a statement that she felt “gratified" by the way in which the motion recognizes that environmental degradation is interconnected to human rights crises and how the most vulnerable segments of the population, including , children, and , are disproportionately affected.
+Michelle Bachelet, the former President of Chile and now the United Nations High Commissioner for Human Rights, said in a statement she felt “gratified" by how the motion recognizes that environmental degradation is interconnected to human rights crises and how the most vulnerable segments of the population, including women, children, and Indigenous peoples, are disproportionately affected.

-Now that a clean environment is recognized as a fundamental human right, many leaders and activists hope it will serve as a starting line to push for economic, social, and environmental policies that will conserve nature and protect people.
+Now that a clean environment is recognized as a fundamental human right, many leaders and activists hope it will serve as a starting line to push for economic, social, and environmental policies to conserve nature and protect people.
 Bold action is the next step to ensure the motion does its job.

 Whereas many countries recognize the climate crisis in terms of mitigation, adaptation, and finance, now people must be included.
-As Inger Andersen, Executive Director of the United Nations Environment Programme, declares, the resolution is a message to the billions of children around the world.
+As Inger Andersen, Executive Director of the United Nations Environment Programme, declares, the resolution is a message to the billions of children worldwide.
 She said,